shermp/kobo-rclone/README.md

 // wait for sync, then for Nickel to process files, if any
 // run again to process any metadata, such as updating series info.
 ```
-Synced books are stored in `/mnt/onboard/krclone-books`
+Synced books are stored in `/mnt/onboard/krclone-books` by default.
+You may change this in the config file.

 It is higly recommended to use Calibre's "Connect to folder" option to "connect" to your sync directory on your PC.
 This transferrs the `.metadata.calibre` file used by kobo-rclone to populate the series entry in the Kobo DB.
 It is also recommended to disable unsupported filetypes in the "connect to folder" settings.